 This is another option for Arizona families.
 Lawyers across the state are volunteering their time to assist homeowners and trying to help them avoid losing their home to foreclosure.
 The attorneys are working directly with lenders, banks, and homeowners to find a solution.
-Learn more on this option.
+Learn more on this option of Lawyers Helping Homeowners.

 Other efforts undertaking in Arizona to stop and address the mortgage foreclosure crisis in Arizona include the following.
 Many of them involve some form of legal aid.

-• The Arizona Department of Housing’s Eviction and Foreclosure Prevention program was expanded from from $2.75 million to $4.2 million.
-The state also provided an additional $500,000 to support additional outreach in highly impacted areas.
+• The Arizona Department of Housing’s Eviction and Foreclosure Prevention program was expanded to millions of dollars in most years.
+Much of the funding is to offer additional outreach in highly impacted areas.

 • Additional mortgage foreclosure counselors and attorneys are being trained across the state.